 6) Fail in Preparation = Preparation of Failing

 Plan out your exercise routine & stay consistent.
-With all those holidays and Christmas make sure you give yourself time and be regular at your gym.
+With all the holidays and Christmas events happening make sure you give yourself time and be regular at your gym.
 If you have set a certain time of exercising regularly or going to a fitness class do it every day at that time.
 Always remember the best work out plan and the fancy gym membership are useless if you don’t stick to it.
 If you are someone who is usually glued to the phone consider downloading fitness apps they help a lot!

 7) Perform Some of the Following Fun Activities